lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 end
 {% endhighlight %}

-In the <code>refresh</code> method we first clear the controller instance variable <code>tasks</code> and we use the <code>Task.all</code> method to retrieve the user's tasks and set them to the same variable.
-We then reload the data inside the <code>@tasksTableView</code>.
+In the `refresh` method we first clear the controller instance variable `tasks` and we use the `Task.all` method to retrieve the user's tasks and set them to the same variable.
+We then reload the data inside the `@tasksTableView`.

-The actual cells with the correct task's title will be set by the <code>tableView(tableView, cellForRowAtIndexPath:indexPath)</code> with the updated tasks list.
+The actual cells with the correct task's title will be set by the `tableView(tableView, cellForRowAtIndexPath:indexPath)` with the updated tasks list.

 ![TasksListController](/assets/uploads/images/TasksListController.png)